cmdr2/carbon/README.md

-A simple browser-based code editor, meant for my usage.
+A simple browser-based code editor, focused on programming on mobile devices.
 Runs and saves locally on the device.

 Live at [https://me.cmdr2.org/carbon](https://me.cmdr2.org/carbon)